YuvalBecker/Offense_det/README.md

 ```
 The model class is :
 **Paper_recon** which is in models\project_models.py
+In this configuration we use XLM-R model and it's custom tokenizer.

 In order to run our innovative model, run the following configuration:
 ```
 train.py